acmoles/portfolio/portfolio/projects/wesen.md

 To overcome this limitation, I quickly built a basic yet functional prototype in WebGL.
 I also took the opportunity to explore various JS libraries before committing in production.

-It was gratifying to see testers immediately move the control points.
+All testers immediately grasped the affordance and moved the control points.
 I observed an attitude of curiosity, even among testers I expected to be daunted by customisation interfaces.

 </template>